Srylax/awesome-shai-hulud/README.md

 ## Contribute

-Contributions are welcome!
+Contributions are welcome (but expect your PR to attract sand).
+If you send tokens, I will surrender them to the worm.

 ## Funding

 Even a worm needs something to eat.
-So if you would be so kind as to send me some of your tasty npm tokens, please?
+If you would be so kind as to send me your tasty NPM tokens, I will use them to feed Shai-Hulud.

 ![GitHub Sponsors](https://img.shields.io/github/sponsors/srylax?label=Please%20support%20a%20worm%20during%20these%20trying%20times)